6 Video Marketing Examples We Love and Why They Work

 In this post, we’ll explore some of the best video marketing examples from brands and explain why they work.
-We’ll also talk about how you can make video even closer to a 1:1, personal connection with your customer.
+We’ll also talk about how you can make short marketing videos even closer to a 1:1, personal connection with your customer.

 First up?
 A telecommunications company with a knack for storytelling.

 This video from the O2 Refresh campaign takes a storytelling approach to upselling.
 Instead of going straight for the sale, it sends consumers on a ride into the future.
 As they tell it, upgrading is “like being whisked off on a surprise trip.”
 Doesn’t that sound fun?

 Look for personalized elements within the video that help make the story more relevant, and therefore more immersive, for the viewer.
 Here’s one at the 39-second mark: the number of O2 WiFi hotspots in Glasgow, where this customer, Tom, lives.

 Of course, the storytelling has a practical side, too.
 The video clearly explains how the customer can trade in their device to save money on their upgrade.

 This video marketing example works on several levels:

 - Uses humor and a conversational tone to engage viewers

 - Makes the benefits easy to understand at a glance